CMurphy94/Rock2Spock/README.md

 When wanting to implement a pop up window to display the instructions on how to play the game I wasn't exactly sure how I needed to code this and used W3Schools to learn how to do this which I was able to get implementable code from https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_modal

 When adjusting my CSS for smaller screen sizes I did not want my heading to fall under itself.
 I was able to stop this from occuring by using white-space: no wrap and I was able to learn how this works and the code for it from StackOverflow directly from https://stackoverflow.com/questions/5232310/how-can-i-force-div-contents-to-stay-in-one-line-with-html-and-css

+To make the user feel like it was important as to what button they selected when playing their hand I wanted something more to happen to the button than it simply just changing colors.
+I was able to find a very small and simple animation that I could add onto these selection buttons that feels great for the user to select.
+I obtained this code from https://www.florin-pop.com/blog/2019/03/css-pulse-effect/